 The Andes is composed of many active volcanos, Ojos del Salado on the Argentina-Chile border being the highest of the active ones.
 The Andes is characterized by different climatic conditions ranging from very cold to warm, tropical climate.
 The mountain chain attracts adventurers from all over the world with activities such as hiking, biking, and trekking.

 Southern Great Escarpment

-The Rocky Mountains (Rockies) is a spectacular range of peaks and valleys stretching for about 4,800 Km (3,000 miles) from Northern British Columbia down south to New Mexico in the US.
+The Rocky Mountains (Rockies) is a spectacular range of peaks and valleys stretching for about 4,800 km (3,000 miles) from northern British Columbia in Canada down south to New Mexico in the United States.
 The chain includes at least 100 different ranges which are narrowed down to four groups.

 The highest peak in the range is Mount Elbert in Colorado at 4,401 meters (14,438.98 ft) above sea level.
 The Rocky Mountains are most notable for the sets of rocks on its surface.
 These rocks are a result of tectonic forces over a long period.
 Most of the area on the chain has been enclosed in parks and resorts attracting millions of tourists to engage in various recreational activities.